DukeRobotics/robosub-ros/onboard/catkin_ws/src/data_pub/README.md

 You can launch both scripts using the `pub_dvl.launch` file.

-## Pressure Sensor Documentation
+## External Sensors Documentation

 The Blue Robotics pressure sensor sends raw serial data through an arduino to the main computer.
 This data is filtered and then published to the `/sensors/depth` topic.
-Note that this will need to be run in addition to the `offboard_comms` package.
 It converts the data into an PoseWithCovarianceStamped message for use in sensor fusion.
+The same node also gets voltage data from the voltage sensor on the same arduino and is published as a Float64 to `/sensors/voltage`.
+The data comes on the same serial stream with tags (`P:` and `V:`) identifying pressure from voltage.

-Two filters are applied:
+Two filters are applied to the depth:
 1. Values with absolute value greater than 7 are ignored.
 2. A median filter is applied to the last 3 values.

 These filters are applied to eliminate noise in the data that would otherwise result in an inaccurate Z position in state.

 All data in this PoseWithCovarianceStamped message is set to 0 except for the `pose.pose.position.z` value, which is set to the depth in meters.
 The `pose.pose.orientation` is set to the identity quaternion.
 Except for the `pose.pose.position.z` value, all other values are unused in sensor fusion.

+The voltage is published raw.